Understanding Criteria for EB-1A Visa Category

 Awaiting Approval and Visa Issuance

 Following the submission of your EB-1A petition, the next phase involves awaiting the outcome of your application.
+The EB-1A is an immigrant visa that leads to lawful permanent residency in the United States.
 This process can involve several steps:

 1. Processing Time: USCIS processing times for Form I-140 can vary based on the service center and current workload.
 It is essential to check the USCIS website for estimated processing times and to monitor your case status using your receipt number.